By Chiara Cavaglieri

 Who can open a lifetime Isa?
 Adults aged 18-39 (if you turn 40 on or before 6 April 2017 you won't be eligible)

 What do I get?
-For every £4 you save, the government will add £1 (worth up to £1,000 a year) paid at the end of tax year, up to the age of 50.
+For every £4 you save, the government will add £1 (worth up to £1,000 every tax year until you turn 50 years old).

 How much can I save?
 Up to £4,000 a year is eligible for the 25% bonus (you can add more but it won’t receive a government contribution).